Gabriella439/nixos-in-production/manuscript/Architecture.md

 ## Product servers

 These servers are the "business end" of your organization so we obviously can't omit them from our architecture diagram!
+For our running example, we will have just one product server that runs our TODO web application.

+These product server are going to be NixOS servers, which could be virtual machines hosted by a cloud provider or physical servers in your organization's datacenter (See: [Virtualization](#virtualization)).
+Either way, we're going to run and manage product-related services directly using NixOS as `systemd` services.

+For this chapter, we're assuming that these product servers are hosted within your cloud provider or data center and not hosted by one of your customers (See: [On-premises vs. Software as a service](#on-off-prem)).
+We'll cover the latter type of deployments ("on-premises") in a subsequent chapter.

+One important requirement for product servers is the

+## Utility servers